 Get a Free Zantac Case Evaluation from North Carolina Personal Injury Lawyers

-If you have taken Zantac for more than one year and were later diagnosed with colorectal, bladder, kidney, lung, liver, pancreatic, stomach or prostate cancer, the time to act is now.
-Speak with your physician about your Zantac usage, and contact us here or call us at 1-866-900-7078 today.
+If you answered yes to both questions, the time to act is now.
+Contact us here or call us at 1-866-900-7078 today.
 We’re currently investigating claims.
 You may be eligible for compensation for:

 - Medical expenses